Cragg87/CV/README.md

 •	Creating and rehearsing new and exciting choral compositions and arrangements for special services;
 •	Researching and purchasing a new bespoke digital pipe organ, which included collating extensive reports on the condition of the existing organ, writing a comprehensive proposal and obtaining a faculty from the Church of England.

-## Skills

-#### • Planning and organization
-As a teacher, I have learnt to manage an extremely heavy and varied workload, ensuring that lessons are well researched, prepared and delivered, whilst keeping on top of marking, reports, correspondence and meetings.
-I have proved reliable and thorough in my duties.

-#### • Presentation and attention to detail
-I take great pride in the professional standard of formatting for everything I produce, including educational resources, musical scores, videos and slides.
-Well-known by colleagues for my grammatical precision and eye for detail, I am often called upon to proofread documents, which I enjoy doing.

-#### • Communication
-Whether compering at concerts, preaching from the church pulpit, or teaching a class of young people, I communicate confidently whilst relating in a friendly and encouraging manner.
-I am careful to ensure information is accessibly presented, scaffolding for mixed abilities where necessary.
-In conversation or group discussion, I like to make others feel relaxed and able to contribute, using gentle humour to defuse any awkwardness or disquiet.

-#### • Resourcefulness
-During the pandemic, I was quick to adapt to online teaching and music making.
-I learnt to use new audio and video editing software, and led the way in producing videos for church services, virtual performances, and even my own comedy series on Youtube (youtube.com/c/CoronaComedy).

 ## Education